iappyx/Instrumenta/INSTALL.md

 # Installer-based installation of Instrumenta

 Instrumenta is a PowerPoint plugin that I developed as an open-source project in my free time.
 Since I do not have official code-signing certificates for Windows or a developer account for macOS, installing the plugin may trigger security warnings.
-This guide provides step-by-step instructions to bypass these warnings and install the software trough the installers.
+This guide provides step-by-step instructions to bypass these warnings and install the software through the installers.

 You can always choose not to use the installers and do a manual installation instead.

-## Windows
+## Windows installation

 When running the `InstrumentaPowerpointToolbarSetup.exe` installer, Windows SmartScreen may block execution.
 Follow these steps to bypass it: